-All in all a spectacular and relaxing cruise in some of the finest landscape that Germany has to offer, appreciated from a most privileged vantage point.
+All in all a spectacular and relaxing cruise in some of the finest landscapes that Germany has to offer, appreciated from a most privileged vantage point.

 Arrive in Cologne, where your five-star floating hotel is moored in the picturesque historic center.
-The dedicated crew will welcome you and help you to your cabin.
+The friendly English-speaking crew will welcome you and help you to your cabin.
 After settling into your spacious and well-equipped accommodation, it’s time to familiarise yourself with the many first-class aspects of this floating boutique hotel.

-The first morning on board a river cruise is always a thrill, awakening to the gentle lapping of the water outside as the scenic valley sides slip silently past your cabin window – there is no other holiday experience quite like it.
-Take a leisurely breakfast in the ship’s restaurant this morning – the pace on board is unhurried so you can linger over that extra cup of tea or coffee.
+The first morning on board a river cruise is always a thrill, awakening to the peaceful lapping of the water outside as the scenic valley sides slip past your cabin window – there’s no other holiday experience quite like it.
+Breakfast is a leisurely affair; life on board is unhurried, so you can linger over that extra cup of tea or coffee.
 You’re cruising some of Europe’s most dramatic and romantic waterways – the mighty River Rhine and its tributary the Moselle.
 The Sun Deck is perfect for an invigorating mid-morning stroll, watching picture-postcard villages with slanting timber-framed houses pass by.

-Early this morning the ship glides into port in the ancient city of Koblenz.
-Dramatically situated at the confluence of these two great rivers, this thriving, 2000-year-old city, with its mighty fortress is a delight to explore.
-You take a guided walk around the principal monuments and historic centre, discovering ancient squares, admiring beautifully restored historic house frontages and quaint hidden passageways.
-Koblenz will enchant you and it is an absolute joy to wander through its tiny streets, pausing to window shop whilst trying to resist the aroma of fresh coffee and cake drifting from the numerous traditional cafés, and all in such historic surroundings.
+Early this morning, we reach Koblenz.
+Strategically situated at the confluence of these two great rivers, this 2,000-year-old city, with its mighty fortress towering above, is full of appeal.
+A knowledgeable local guide accompanies us around its principal monuments and intriguing center, taking in historic squares, highlighting painstakingly restored house frontages and revealing hidden aspects of the city that only locals know.
+Koblenz is a joy to wander through, pausing to window shop while trying to resist the aromas of fresh coffee and cakes drifting from the numerous traditional cafés.

-Leaving Boppard, as the sun crests the surrounding hilltops, expectation rises at what lies in store today - this morning’s cruise is a real highlight as you journey through the outstanding natural beauty of the world famous Rhine Gorge.
-Here, at every turn of the tortuous river, towering valley sides are crowned by the precarious ruins of castles built by princes to display their power and extort tolls from passing river traffic.
-The Gorge is home to numerous medieval legends, tales of mysterious happenings and dark deeds that have been passed down by generations of sailors.
-The swirling waters of the bend are a reminder of the most famous legend of all: a beautiful maiden is said to have lured sailors on to the rocks with her feminine charms and alluring song.
+Leaving Boppard, as the sun crests the surrounding hilltops, expectation rises at what lies in store as we journey through the outstanding natural beauty of the Rhine Gorge, a UNESCO World Heritage Site.
+Here, at every dramatic turn of the river, towering valley slopes are crowned by the precarious ruins of castles built by princes to display their power and extort tolls from passing river traffic.
+The Gorge is home to medieval legends, tales of mysterious happenings and dark deeds, most famously the Lorelei – or ‘murmuring rock’ – said to have lured passing boats onto the rocks with its irresistible song.

-The villages drifting by, St Goar, Bacharach and Kaub are synonymous with wine production and one of the most enjoyable things on this cruise is the carefully compiled wine list, from which you can choose fine Rhine and Moselle wines to enjoy with the foods sourced from the region.
+The villages drifting by – Saint Goar, Bacharach and Kaub – are synonymous with wine production and one of the many thoughtful details of this cruise is the carefully compiled wine list, from which you can choose fine Rhine and Moselle wines to enjoy with the foods sourced from the region.